-Directory Description arm\src Contains source files for some configurable library functio library source code.
+Directory Description arm\src Contains source files for some configurable library functions and the library source code.
 For the ILINK linker, the directory also contains the source code for ELF utilities. arm\tutorials Contains the files used for the tutorials in the Information Center.